belayb/BayesGmed/README.md

 Note: BayesGmed currently does not handle intraction.
 ### Priors

-Currently, a multinormal, $MVN(\text{location}, \text{scale})$, prior is assigned to all regression parameters where the location and scale parameters are fixed to the following default values.
+Currently, a multi-normal, $MVN(\text{location}, \text{scale})$, prior is assigned to all regression parameters where the location and scale parameters are fixed to the following default values.
 The user can change the location and scale parameters by passing the location and scale parameters of the priors as a list as below

 ``` r
 priors <- list(scale_m = 2.5*diag(P+1),